tytydraco/yessleep/out/Someone_keeps_appearing_in_my_BeReal_and_its_freaking_me_out.md

 &#x200B;

-Update: I'm trying to delete the app.
-My phone isn't letting me though.
+EDIT: I'm trying to delete the app, but my phone keeps taking me back into the app itself.
+I don't know what's going on.

-Update 2: There's noises coming from my closet.
-I don't think I can get out of my house in time.
+EDIT: Oh my god.
+That guy just posted again.
+I'm going to call the police. did I just hear something from the closet?
+There's breathing.
+It's getting closer.
+I don't think I have time to get out in time.
+Oh no.